History of Margate: Margate during the Second World War

 On 3 September 1940, at 0950 hours pilot officer Richard Hillary was shot down during combat against three Messerschmitts.
 He landed in the sea near the North Foreland, and was rescued by the Margate lifeboat.
 His Spitfire (RAF serial number X4277) had burst into flames and he was badly burned.
 Hillary, the grandson of the founder of the lifeboat service Sir William Hillary, recovered from his ordeal and later wrote the book The Last Enemy.
 He was killed in a training flight accident in 1943, aged 24.

 Howard Primrose Knight, coxswain of the Ramsgate lifeboat Prudential, and Edward Duke Parker, (nearly always incorrectly stated as Edward DRAKE Parker), coxswain of the Margate lifeboat Lord Southborough (ON 688), were both awarded the Distinguished Service Medal in recognition of their gallantry and determination when ferrying troops from the beaches of Dunkirk during the evacuation of 1940.

 The lifeboats had assisted in retrieving at least 2,800 men, by towing eight wherries, during a continuous service lasting 40 hours.
 Following this achievement the Margate boat returned to Dunkirk to rescue 500–600 French soldiers from the beach.

 In a letter to the RNLI, the Commander of HMS Icarus stated: "The manner in which the Margate lifeboat crew brought off load after load of soldiers under continuous shelling, bombing and aerial machine-gun fire, will be an inspiration to us all as long as we live."

+There were 35 people killed, with 595 high explosive bombs, 2 shells, and 5 parachute mines.
+238 buildings were destroyed.